vsleios/iNPH_automatic_diagnosis/README.md

 ## What is iNPH?
 ![healthy vs iNPH](./images/healthy_vs_iNPH.png)

-iNPH (idiopathic Normal Pressure Hydrocephalus) is a neurodegenarative disease characterized, mainly, by the dilation of the Ventricles in the brain.
-The aim of our study
+iNPH (idiopathic Normal Pressure Hydrocephalus) is a neurodegenerative disease that leads to dementia. iNPH is, mainly, characterized by the dilation of the Ventricles.

+## Aim of our project

+The aim is twofold:

+1) Develop Machine Learning models that predict the probability of a patient having iNPH.
+2) Investigate the patterns on the brain that characterize iNPH.

+## A few results of our study

+### Volmetric approach :